-The chief technology officer (CTO) is often the driving force behind digital transformation.
+The Chief Technology Officer (CTO) is often the driving force behind digital transformation.
 They’re the leader given the seemingly impossible task of determining strategic priorities of a brand from a technology perspective.
 They empower their teams, and the company as a whole, to create a brand culture that embraces innovation designed to improve revenue streams and operational efficiency.

 For years, AI has been a hot topic for CTOs.
 But it wasn’t until recently that AI has transitioned from being a ‘science experiment’ or a proof of concept to a technology that is worthy of full IT budgets and resources.
 We now know that AI has the potential to transform a company’s performance.
 Early adopters have reaped the benefits.
 The laggards in AI adoption have failed to innovate and run the risk of ultimately failing their customers.